 The Last-Dollar Scholarship is available to:

-ADULT LEARNERS (age 20 and older) who enroll in a qualified program of study full-time or part-time, apply for all other available state and federal grants and scholarships, and meet ongoing requirements.
+Students (age 20 and older) who enroll at least part-time in a qualified program of study, apply for all other available state and federal grants and scholarships, and meet ongoing requirements.

 Eligible institutions are Iowa community colleges or accredited private colleges in Iowa that offer qualified programs of study and that agree to provide student services (including orientation and academic and career advising) and to facilitate the assignment of a volunteer mentor if a student requests one.